This guide is for the days after a relapse has turned into repeated porn use.

 A binge leaves an emotional hangover that can last a week or more.
 You might feel:

 • Flat.
-Dopamine depletion makes everything feel gray and meaningless.
-This is temporary neurochemistry, not your actual life.
+Dopamine depletion can make everything feel gray and meaningless for a while.

 • Ashamed.
 The shame after a binge is often intense enough to make people isolate further, which increases vulnerability to another binge.
-Break the isolation.
-Talk to someone.
+Talking to someone safe reduces that isolation.

 If the hopelessness is deep or persistent (if you are having thoughts about self-harm, or if the binge was accompanied by other compulsive behaviors) reach out to a therapist or counselor.
-There is no weakness in getting professional support.
-It is, in fact, one of the strongest moves you can make.
+Professional support can give the restart more structure and safety.

 You did not lose the 45 or 90 or 180 days before the binge.
-Those days happened.
-The growth in those days happened.
-The neural changes happened.
+Those days still happened.
+The practice from those days still matters.